hyperspy/hyperspy/doc/user_guide/io.rst

 .. warning::

    This format is still not stable and files generated with the most recent version of Velox may not be supported.
+If you experience issues loading a file, please report it  to the HyperSpy developers so that they can add support for newer versions of the format.

 .. _Extra-loading-arguments-fei-emd: